heartshare/blog-deployemnt/README.md

-# Deploy Blog to K8s
+# Use Argo CD to Deploy my Blog to K8s

-Deploy my blog to k8s
+I use this project to deploy my [blog](https://github.com/YilanBoy/blog) project to k8s.

 ## Install